Steven Kitshoff wants to start more Tests for the Springboks, writes JON CARDINELLI.

 ‘Is that true?
 You’ve never started a Test before?’
 Matt Proudfoot asked Steven Kitshoff as the Springbok forwards coach and the loosehead prop – who at that stage had 18 caps to his name – sat at the top table of a press conference held before the clash against the All Blacks at Newlands.

-Kitshoff was asked if he was satisfied with his role as an impact player for the Boks and before the 25-year-old could respond, Proudfoot turned to him and asked two questions that, upon later reflection, may well have served as a statement to the greater rugby public: The Boks cannot keep a talent like Kitshoff on the bench forever.
+Kitshoff was asked by a local reporter if he was satisfied with his lot as an impact player for the Boks.
+Before the 25-year-old could respond, Proudfoot turned to him and asked two questions that, upon later reflection, may well have served as a statement to the greater rugby public: The Boks cannot keep a talent like Kitshoff on the bench forever.

-Hooker Malcolm Marx was rightly praised in the aftermath of the narrow 25-24 loss to the All Blacks but Kitshoff’s powerful set-piece and gainline performance – the loosehead made 84m with his 15 carries over the course of 78 minutes – didn’t go unnoticed, though.
+Hooker Malcolm Marx was rightly praised in the aftermath of the narrow 25-24 loss to the All Blacks.
+Kitshoff’s powerful set-piece and gainline performance – the loosehead made 84m with his 15 carries over the course of 78 minutes – didn’t go unnoticed, though.

 ‘Our forwards set the tone up front against the No 1 team in world rugby,’ Bok coach Allister Coetzee said afterwards.
 ‘Malcolm delivered an amazing performance.
 Steven also made the most of his starting opportunity and showed his class around the field.